ItsNotJiaching/ec311project/README.md

 # ec311project
 We will be recreating Pong using Verilog programming to the VGA as our Fall 2024 EC311 final project.

+## Project Name
+Pong on VGA/FPGA

-## Members
+## Team Members
 Hannah Tandang, Jiaxing Wang, Jianzheng Ruan, Joseph Sorkin

-Project Name: Pong on VGA/FPGA
-Team Members: Jianzheng Ruan, Joey Sorkin, Hannah Tandang, Jiaxing Wang Link to video:
+## Demo Video Link

-Overview of Project:
+## Overview of Project

-How to run:
+## How to Run Project
+1. Download the source code as a .zip file and unzip the compressed folder.
+2. In 0-all-project-files, open ec311project.xpr using Vivado 2024.1 or later.

+## Overview of Code Structure
-Overview of code structure of relevant main modules:
+The following describes the code structure of several relevant main modules:
 - vga_top.v:
 - vga_controller.v:
 - ball.v: